cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Upgrading_Cumulus_Linux.md

 author: Unknown
 weight: 45
 pageID: 8362647
+aliases:
+ - /old/Upgrading_Cumulus_Linux.html
 ---
 # Upgrading Cumulus Linux

-<span id="src-8362647_indexterm-18960E4D59FE486ECC74A93EA8220363">This
-topic describes how to </span>upgrade Cumulus Linux on your switches to a more recent release.
+This topic describes how to upgrade Cumulus Linux on your switches to a more recent release.

 Cumulus Networks recommends that you deploy, provision, configure, and upgrade switches using automation, even with small networks or test